Have you heard of biochar?

 Of all the many methods of waste disposal, creating biochar is currently considered to be the most environmentally friendly.
 It is the only method that does not release greenhouse gases into the atmosphere, and the resulting product sequesters atmospheric carbon in the soil for thousands of years.
 Thus, by using biochar in your garden, you are supporting a new technology with the potential to make a huge difference for Mother Earth.
-Our Black Owl Biochar takes this to an even higher standard.
-Their product is made with especially high temperatures, so that it does not contain PAHs (Polycryclic Aromatic Hydrocarbons) or PCBs (Polychlorinated Biphenyl).
+Their product is made with especially high temperatures, so that it does not contain PAHs (Polycyclic Aromatic Hydrocarbons) or PCBs (Polychlorinated Biphenyl).
 Even organic certification does not require testing for these compounds.

 What Does Biochar do in the Soil?